AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 gridGroup.removeFromParent(); // voilà
 ```

 Curb your enthusiasm: if you think about it, there might be an issue lurking here.
 The process of removing a group is performed at a later time, with respect to its creation: how can we be sure to target the correct container?
 Groups don't have names or IDs, at least for the time being.
-Luckily, the `code.js` file provides **an environment that persists in between iFrame calls**: in other words, you can store the group in a variable and retrieve it later.
+Luckily, the `code.js` file provides **an environment that persists in between iframe calls**: in other words, you can store the group in a variable and retrieve it later.

 ```js
 let gridRef = null; // 👈 Grids group reference